acidb/mobiscroll/README.md

 -----------------
 - Report bugs to the [issues list](https://github.com/acidb/mobiscroll/issues?q=is%3Aopen) for all Mobiscroll products.
 - Browse the [learning section](https://mobiscroll.com/support) and [help center](http://help.mobiscroll.com) for resources and more information on the products.
-- Submit and answer questions on [StackOverflow](http://stackoverflow.com/questions/tagged/mobiscroll) with the 'mobiscroll' tag.
+- Submit and answer questions on the [Community Forum](https://forum.mobiscroll.com) and [StackOverflow](http://stackoverflow.com/questions/tagged/mobiscroll) with the 'mobiscroll' tag.

 The Mobiscroll team does not provide technical support for Mobiscroll Forms.
 To get support please [purchase a license from our website](https://mobiscroll.com/pricing).